 Speaking to 500 well-meaning people is easier than speaking to 5 that might be antagonistic towards you.
-You cannot compare speaking at PyCon with a business presentation or a school report.
+You cannot compare speaking at PyCon to a business presentation or a school report.
 If you’ve done your homework, the crowd will be very charitable to you and perfection is not expected.

 Choose the proper conference.
 I’ve seen people making fun of speakers at The Next Web which is a very “startup bro”-ey event.
 I’ve never seen that at any PyCon or EuroPython.
 It’s usually very apparent what kind of audience you can expect at a conference.
 Trust your gut feeling.